tomsWebConsulting/twcsl/v7.1/Site Wide Image Borders/README.md

 ## Quick Install

-* Add code from file **[site wide image borders.less][2]** to Website > Pages > Website Tools > Custom CSS.
+* Add code from file **[site wide image borders.less][2]** to Website > Pages > Custom Code > Custom CSS.
 Read the code for any instructions within.
 Please see [Using the CSS Editor][4].

 ## Make a Donation